ctt3/pokitdok-swift/README.md

 [code]: https://github.com/pokitdok/pokitdok-swift
 [issues]: https://github.com/pokitdok/pokitdok-swift/issues

+Be sure not to include your client id and client secret in your app when released.

 ## Install

 - In a terminal, cd to your project directory, and initialize your project as a git repository (if you have not already):